Intellectual property: Patent infringement

 Patent infringement typically is caused by using or selling a patented invention without permission from the patent holder, i.e. from the patent owner.
 The scope of the patented invention or the extent of protection is defined in the claims of the granted patent.
 There is safe harbor in many jurisdictions to use a patented invention for research.
-This safe harbor does not exist in the US unless the research is done for purely philosophical purposes, or in order to gather data in order to prepare an application for regulatory approval of a drug.
+This safe harbor does not exist in the US unless the research is done for purely philosophical purposes, or to gather data to prepare an application for regulatory approval of a drug.
 In general, patent infringement cases are handled under civil law (e.g., in the United States) but several jurisdictions incorporate infringement in criminal law also (for example, Argentina, China, France, Japan, Russia, South Korea).

 Copyright infringement

 Copyright infringement is reproducing, distributing, displaying or performing a work, or to make derivative works, without permission from the copyright holder, which is typically a publisher or other business representing or assigned by the work's creator.
 It is often called "piracy".
 In the United States, while copyright is created the instant a work is fixed, generally the copyright holder can only get money damages if the owner registers the copyright.
 Enforcement of copyright is generally the responsibility of the copyright holder.
 The ACTA trade agreement, signed in May 2011 by the United States, Japan, Switzerland, and the EU, and which has not entered into force, requires that its parties add criminal penalties, including incarceration and fines, for copyright and trademark infringement, and obligated the parties to actively police for infringement.
 There are limitations and exceptions to copyright, allowing limited use of copyrighted works, which does not constitute infringement.
 Examples of such doctrines are the fair use and fair dealing doctrine.